octopus-network/octopus-appchain-registry/README.md

 * `register_appchain,<appchain_id>,<website_url>,<github_address>,<github_release>,<commit_id>,<contact_email>`:
   * Parse the fields of `appchain metadata` from `msg`.
 If missing one or more, the deposit will be considered as `invalid deposit`.
   * The `appchain_id` must NOT be registered in this contract.
 Otherwise, the deposit will be considered as `invalid deposit`.
-  * The amount of deposit must not be less than `minimum register deposit`.
+  * The amount of deposit must be equal to `minimum register deposit`.
 Otherwise, the deposit will be considered as `invalid deposit`.
   * The `register deposit` of `appchain basedata` must be 0.
 Otherwise, the deposit will be considered as `invalid deposit`.
   * The `register deposit` of `appchain basedata` is set to `amount`.
   * The `appchain state` of `appchain basedata` is set to `registered`.